ansible/awx/awx/network_ui/static/network_ui/CONTRIBUTING.md

 number of degrees.
 These functions are converted to a matrix operation on the coordinate system which can be efficiently applied.
-It is often useful to use the transforms to simplify the calculations of X and Y coordinates instead of calculating those values in javascript.
+It is often useful to use the transforms to simplify the calculations of X and Y coordinates instead of calculating those values in Javascript.
 Also these transforms make developing widgets much easier since we only need to keep up with a single point for the widget and all other points can be relatively positioned from that point.
 Hard-coding positions in widget development is the normal case since transforms